TongchengOpenSource/smart-doc/docs/diy/config.md

 * type:`String`
 * default: `null`

-Specify the output path of the document.
+Used to set the output path of the API document.
 ```json
 {
     "outPath": "D://md2"